Pioneering the pure hydrogen economy

 Our friendly team provides customers worldwide with regular support.

-Our technology can be used across a wide variety of existing and emerging markets.
+Our hydrogen separation technology can be used across existing industries and emerging markets:

 Separation and recovery of H2 to support industrial processes (such as hydrocracking, hydrotreating and hydrodesulfurization) where petroleum is transformed and refined into products.
 The separator is typically integrated with a variety of industrial H2 production technologies (including SMR, ATR, CCR and POX), or used to process syngas or off-gases for H2 recovery.